Naveenms443/knn-project/README.md

 The dataset used for this project is stored in the `Dataset.csv` file.
 It contains medical attributes of individuals, such as glucose level, blood pressure, BMI, etc., along with their diabetes status.

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.

 ## Acknowledgements